mpgossage/RotatorBlock/Docs/devlog.md

 * In XxxView.cs
   * Add a System.Serializable Settings struct with all the atts you need
   * [Inject] the Settings into your XxxView
-* Add a public XxxView.Settings instance into your SettingsInstaller and int the InstallBindings `Container.BindInstance()` to it
+* Add a public XxxView.Settings instance into your SettingsInstaller and add the InstallBindings `Container.BindInstance()` to it
 * Find the scriptable object instance and add your settings to it
 * Test